Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Wiener Fractal Measure and Quantum Fields on Curved Space-time

-result in finite amplitudes as $\mathcal N \to \infty$ (and $N \to \infty$ as an appropriate monotone increasing function of $\mathcal N$ \cite{varshovi1}) for each $n$, wherein $F_{\textbf{B}}^{(\mathcal N)}(t_N, \cdots, t_1)=\prod_{k=1}^N\exp\left( -i\tau_k \int_{M} V^{(\mathcal N)}(\phi(t_{k-1})) d\Omega \right)$.
-As we discussed in \cite{varshovi1} employing negative renormalizable potential terms $V^{(\mathcal N)}$ always lead to finite and predictable expectation values $I_{\mathcal N}$ as $\mathcal N, N \to \infty$.
-Indeed, the former property ensures that the energy levels are bounded from below, and the latter one puts forward a reasonable correlation between $V^{(\mathcal N)}$s (and the corresponding coupling constants) at different regimes of energy labeled with $\mathcal N$.\footnote{For more details about the renormalizability of a scalar quantum field theory within the Wiener fractal mechanism see \cite{varshovi1}.
-Also see \cite{holland, dewitt, wald1, wald2} for more discussions about quantization, regularization, renormalization, Casimir effect, Bogoliubov transformation and the $S$-matrix components of such theories.
+results in a finite amplitude as $\mathcal N \to \infty$ (while $N$ grows up as an appropriate monotone increasing function of $\mathcal N$) for each $\{i_k\}_{k=1}^n$, wherein $F_{\textbf{B}}^{(\mathcal N)}(t_N, \cdots, t_1)=\prod_{k=1}^N\exp\left( -i\tau_k \int_{M} V^{(\mathcal N)}(\phi(t_{k-1})) d\Omega \right)$.
+As we discussed in \cite{varshovi1} negative renormalizable potential terms $V^{(\mathcal N)}$ always lead to finite and predictable expectation values $I_{\mathcal N}$ as $N (\mathcal N) \to \infty$.
+Indeed, the negativity ensures that the energy levels are bounded from below, and the renormalizability puts forward a reasonable correlation between $V^{(\mathcal N)}$s (and the corresponding coupling constants) at different regimes of energy due to $\mathcal N$.\footnote{For more details about the renormalizability of a scalar quantum field theory within the Wiener fractal mechanism see \cite{varshovi1}.
+Also see \cite{holland, dewitt, wald1, wald2} for more discussions about quantization, regularization, renormalization, Casimir effect, Bogoliubov transformation, and the $S$-matrix components of such theories in the presence of classical gravity.
 Moreover, we refer the readers to \cite{hu} for an interesting review on the topic.}

-In particular, a similar mechanism to the above machinery could be employed to work out the Maxwell and the Yang-Mills actions on curved space-time $\mathcal M$ \cite{varshovi2}.
+In particular, a similar approach to the above mechanism could be employed to work out the Maxwell and the Yang-Mills actions on curved space-time $\mathcal M$ \cite{varshovi2}.
 Actually, for such gauge theories, one should replace the Fourier expansion of the Laplacian operator with that of the generalized Bochner Laplacian defined on principal bundles over the space manifold $M$.
-Therefore, one may claim that the Standard Model, as the admitted prescription for the fundamental forces of nature, including gauge fields, fermions and the scalar Higgs boson, could be described and interpreted fascinatingly as a Brownian process of geometric structures over the space manifold, i.e. the universe.
-In the next section we show that the gravitation effect, within the framework of general relativity, is spectacularly worked out by evolving the cosmos geometry via an entropic equation.
+Therefore, one may claim that the Standard Model, as the admitted prescription for the fundamental forces of nature, including gauge fields, fermions, and the scalar Higgs boson, could be described and interpreted fascinatingly as a Brownian process of geometric structures over the space manifold (i.e. the universe).
+In the next section, we will show that the gravitation effect, within the framework of general relativity, is spectacularly explained by evolving the cosmos geometry via an entropic equation.